dariagorlova/puzzle_app/README.md

 ![Screenshots](https://raw.githubusercontent.com/dariagorlova/puzzle_app/master/images/sample.png#300x200)

-Flutter version of the famous game "collect in order".
+Flutter version of the famous game "Collect in order".

 ## The game rules.

 The game starts when any tile is moved for the first time.
-Time and steps count are taken into account.
-The game ends, when all of the tiles are placed in ascending order and the last one contains an empty space.
+Time and step count are taken into account.
+The game ends when all of the tiles are placed in ascending order and the last one contains an empty space.
 You can restart the game anytime.
 ## End of the game.

-The “Congratulations” page appears, when the puzzle is solved.
+The “Congratulations” page appears when the puzzle is solved.
 The additional information on this page:

-* Time, spent for puzzle solving
+* Time, spent on puzzle-solving
 * Number of steps
 * “Restart game” button